 Mapping out your navigation bar

-You should start mapping out your navigation bar before you add pages to your website so you can keep your layout organized.
+It would be best if you started mapping out your navigation bar before you add pages to your website so you can keep your layout organized.
 Try envisioning what a first-time visitor to your site would be looking for, but be sure not to clutter your header.
-You can always add a dropdown menu to the main header for additional pages.
+Of course, you can always add a dropdown menu to the main header for additional pages.

 Start organizing your pages by similarity.
 You can even give visitors a nudge in the right direction by adding a “Start Here” option in the header.
-For a photography website, some header ideas include: Home, Portfolio, Contact, Blog, About, Testimonials, and Pricing.
+For example, for a photography website, some header ideas include Home, Portfolio, Contact, Blog, About, Testimonials, and Pricing.

 The point is to make navigation easy, simple, intuitive, and functional.
-Also keep in mind that a landing page with one specific purpose, like getting clients to fill out a contact form with their information, should be linked to directly (from an ad or a business card) and shouldn’t include a navigation bar so as not to distract visitors from the main purpose.
+Also, keep in mind that a landing page with one specific purpose, like getting clients to fill out a contact form with their information, should be linked to directly (from an ad or a business card) and shouldn’t include a navigation bar so as not to distract visitors from the primary purpose.

-Your new website will likely be difficult to find in search engine results in the beginning.
+Your new website will likely be challenging to find in search engine results initially.
 This is because search engines don’t trust new sites.
-Your website’s credibility will build up over time with the more visitors it receives and the more links you create, especially if other trustworthy websites link back to you.
+However, your website’s credibility will build up over time with the more visitors it receives and the more links you create, especially if other trustworthy websites link back to you.

 For this reason, adding testimonials to your site can boost your credibility factor to new visitors.
 It’s a way for them to see that other clients have validated your photography services.
-Testimonials can be very effective when added before calls to action, such as “Get a quote,” or “Book Now.”
+In addition, testimonials can be very effective when added before calls to action, such as “Get a quote” or “Book Now.”